 Wales boss Chris Coleman salutes squad strength ahead of Austria friendly

-Wales manager Chris Coleman has expressed his delight at the strength of his squad ahead of Wednesday's friendly with Austria.
+Wales boss Chris Coleman has expressed his delight at the strength of his squad for Wednesday's friendly with Austria.

 It has been a rocky 12 months at the start of Coleman's reign with one victory in six games and his team's progress has been hampered with a number of withdrawals and injuries.